Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Experiments

 We use the Sharpe ratio as the performance metric (the larger the better).
 Sharpe ratio is defined as $SR_t = \frac{\E [\Delta W_t]}{\sqrt{\text{Var}[\Delta W_t]}}$, which is a measure of the profitability per risk.
-We choose this metric because it is widely accepted as the best single metric for measuring the performance of a financial strategy in theory and practice \citep{sharpe1966mutual}.
-Theoretically, it is a classical result in classical financial research that all optimal strategies must have the same Sharpe ratio \citep{sharpe1964capital} (also called the efficient capital frontier).
-Practically, the reason for comparing on Sharpe ratio is that it is also the most important indicator of success for a fund manager in the financial industry \citep{bailey2014deflated}.
+We choose this metric because, in the framework of portfolio theory, it is the only theoretically motivated metric of success \citep{sharpe1966mutual}.
+In particular, our theory is based on the maximization of the mean-variance utility in Eq.~\eqref{eq: portfolio objective} and it is well-known that the maximization of the mean-variance utility is equivalent to the maximization of the Sharpe ratio.
+In fact, it is a classical result in classical financial research that all optimal strategies must have the same Sharpe ratio \citep{sharpe1964capital} (also called the efficient capital frontier).
 For the synthetic tasks, we can generate arbitrarily many test points to compare the Sharpe ratios unambiguously.
-We then move to experiments on real stock price series; the limitation is that the Sharpe ratio needs to be estimated and involves one additional source of uncertainty.
+We then move to experiments on real stock price series; the limitation is that the Sharpe ratio needs to be estimated and involves one additional source of uncertainty.\footnote{We caution the readers to not to confuse the problem of portfolio construction with the problem of financial price prediction.
+Portfolio construction is the primary focus of our work and \textit{is fundamentally different from the problem of financial price prediction}.
+Our method is not relevant and cannot be used directly for predicting future prices.
+As in real life, one does not need to be able to predict prices to decide which stock to purchase.}

-\subsubsection{Geometric Brownian Motion}
+\subsection{Geometric Brownian Motion}

 We first start from experimenting with stock prices generated with a GBM, as specified in Eq.~\eqref{eq: geometric brownian motion}, and we generate a fixed price trajectory with length $T=400$ for training; each training point consists of a sequence of past prices $(S_t, ..., S_{t+9}, S_{t+10})$ where the first ten prices are used as the input to the model, and $S_{t+10}$ is used for computing the loss.
-We use a feedforward neural network with the number of neurons $10 \to 64 \to 64 \to 1$ with ReLU activations.
-Training proceeds with the Adam optimizer with a minibatch size of $64$.